-Efficiency and detail in the pre-production phase can save a production a lot of time and a lot of money before the actual filming begins.
+Efficiency and detail in the pre-production phase can save a production a lot of time and even more money before the actual principal photography.

 On the other hand, creating too rigid a structure prior to filming may limit the new ideas and collaboration that reveal itself on the set.